-Bentonite and glacial lake clay will be delivered via tanker trucks to the plant.
-Seven exterior silos, each of a 150 tonne capacity, will be in place to dispense bentonite and glacial lake clay using rotary valves, day bins and positive displacement blowers.
-Modified granular A and fine sand, conveyed to their respective 150 tonne and 50 tonne storage silos in the enclosed plant, will be dispensed with the bentonite and glacial lake clay into weigh hoppers and then to a batch mixer.
-Water is subsequently added to the mixer to produce a homogenous material after blending.
-The bentonite and glacial lake clay storage silos will accommodate the equivalent of approximately two weeks of material consumption.
+Bentonite will be delivered via tanker trucks to the plant.
+Three exterior silos, each of a 150 tonne capacity, will be in place to dispense bentonite using rotary valves, day bins and positive displacement blowers.
+The bentonite storage silos will accommodate the equivalent of approximately two weeks of material consumption.